NITYANANDA/tsf/examples/jaxws-cxf-sts-advanced/README.txt

 This sample illustrates some advanced concepts involving the STS.
-The basic scenario is the same as the jaxws-cxf-sts sample, where a CXF SOAP Client (WSC) invokes on a CXF web service provider (WSP).
+The basic scenario is the same as the jaxws-cxf-sts sample, where a CXF SOAP Client (WSC) invokes a CXF web service provider (WSP).
 Sample keystores and truststores for the WSC, WSP, and STS are provided in this project but are of course not meant for production use.
 The more advanced concepts are given as follows: